Skip to main content

 Testosterone’s influence on the cardiovascular system is mediated through several distinct mechanisms.
 At the cellular level, testosterone has been shown to promote vasodilation by increasing the synthesis of nitric oxide, a key molecule for maintaining vascular elasticity.
 It also appears to modulate ion channel activity in vascular smooth muscle cells, contributing to the regulation of blood pressure.

 From a metabolic standpoint, optimal testosterone levels are associated with improved insulin sensitivity and a more favorable lipid profile, characterized by lower levels of triglycerides and visceral fat.
-These effects collectively reduce the burden of major factors.
+These effects collectively reduce the burden of major cardiovascular risk factors.

 The following table details the mechanistic actions of testosterone that contribute to cardiovascular protection: